hjpbarcelos/gd-wrapper/README.md

  *      end   --> bottom
  */

-/* An aligned position consists of an horizontal AND a vertical alignment.
+/* An aligned position consists of a horizontal AND a vertical alignment.
  * The two alignment coordinates will generate a reference point.
  */